-The transmission is a 5-speed, return-shift type.
-Neutral is at the bottom of the shifting range, and 5th gear is at the top.
+The transmission is a 5-speed, return-shift type with neutral halfway between 1st and 2nd gears.

 A "return shift" means that to go back to 1st gear from a higher gear, you must return the way you came, shifting back through the gears one by one.